 - periodically review Board compensation and succession planning;

-- review and assess the adequacy of the mandates of the Board and each Board committee on an annual basis, and determine the degree to which those mandates have been fulfilled; and
+- review and assess the adequacy of the mandates of the Board and each Board committee and determine on an annual basis the degree to which those mandates have been fulfilled;

 - promote among its directors a culture that embodies:

 - acceptance of the Board’s accountability for the Company’s performance;

 - the conviction that directors owe each other their best efforts in carrying out their duties and exercising their authority;